 This article accompanies the fable

-We also know that, while many of Leonardo's paintings have been lost, we have two preparatory drawings for this work that survive, as well as copies by his students.
+In the case of this particular painting, we know that while many of Leonardo's paintings have been lost, we have two preparatory drawings that survive, as well as copies by his students.
 Salvator Mundi (Saviour of the World) was a familiar icon to Renaissance painters and many took a crack at it.

 Below: before the restoration.